opendata-apps/mantis/docs/database_shema.md

 ## 🗺️ TblFundortBeschreibung

-TblFundortBeschreibung stores descriptions of the locations where mantis sightings have occurred.
+The TblFundortBeschreibung table stores descriptions of the locations where mantis sightings have occurred.
+Each location description is given a unique identifier (id) and a description of the location.

 | Column       | Type       | Description             |
 | ------------ | ---------- | ----------------------- |